Learn how to batch cook for the week using these handy tips from dietitian nutritionist McKel.

 - Small Tupperware full of your homemade hummus, salsa, etc.

 As you cook these foods, cook them NAKED or as simple as possible (i.e. no dressing, no oil, no sauces, limited seasonings, etc.).
 Then when meal time rolls around, you’ll simply re-heat on the skillet/oven/or even microwave.
-Also, at this time you’ll add on what I like to call your “toppers”, the sauces, dressings, dips you’ve made, fresh seasonings, herbs, dressings, etc. This is where all the fun and variety happens.
+Also, at this time you’ll add on what I like to call your “toppers”.
+These are the sauces, dressings, dips, fresh seasonings, herbs, dressings, etc. This is where all the fun and variety happens.
 Lets take a look of an example below using just 1 meal component from your staple batch cooking list with “toppers”.

 Several ideas using Quinoa for dinner: